phudang882/iot_app/README.md

-# Design file in app/src/main/res/
+# Design file in app/src/main/res/layout
+# No Pagination